Drug Use

 What is heroin?

-Heroin is a potent, addictive drug and part of the opioid family of drugs that includes oxycodone, codeine, methadone, and fentanyl.
+Heroin is a potent, habit-forming drug and part of the opioid family of drugs that includes oxycodone, codeine, methadone, and fentanyl.
 Heroin and codeine are both natural drugs whereas methadone and fentanyl are synthetic.

 How Does Heroin Affect the Body?